The Pre-Conference Seminars

 - Richer—David Heller spoke about RIAs (Rich Internet Applications).
 See Dave’s UXmatters article “RIAs: The Technology Is Exciting, but They Really Do Help Users.”

-- Social —After describing how the concept of online community has changed over time, Luke Wroblewski talked about best practices for designing the social aspects of Web 2.0.
+- Social PDF—After describing how the concept of online community has changed over time, Luke Wroblewski talked about best practices for designing the social aspects of Web 2.0.
 We learned that online communities comprise creators, synthesizers, and consumers.

 - Open—Frank Ramirez, shown in Figure 6, talked about how the openness of Web 2.0 permits the integration of functionality into various contexts.
 He looks at Web 2.0 as a virtual operating system “built of lots of interoperable modules.”
 We learned about Web syndication, mashups, SOAs (service-oriented architectures), and open APIs (application programming interfaces) and their impacts on Web development.
 Figure 7 shows a slide from Frank’s presentation.